Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/laboratory-assignment.md

-- Afford a learner the opportunity to compare and contrast implementations of discrete structures in Python, enabling you to find evidence to support both the generalization and simplification of a structure.
+- Afford a learner the opportunity to compare and contrast implementations of discrete structures in Python, enabling you to find evidence to support both the generalization and specialization of a structure.

 - Enable a learner to develop the skills needed conduct experiments and use experimental results to present and defend judgements about the efficiency,